-The errors in Table 1 are sometimes called event exceptions.
+The errors in Table 13.1 are sometimes called event exceptions.
 Although they are not true errors, their implementation is based on the GemStone error mechanism.
 For examples that use these event exceptions, also called signals, see Chapter 12, "Signals and Notifiers".

-In Table 1, the legacy error symbol (and number) is listed along with the corresponding GemStone/S 64 Bit v3.2 exception class.
+In Table 13.1, the legacy error symbol (and number) is listed along with the corresponding current exception class.

-NOTE The array LegacyErrNumMap (in Globals) describes the mapping of legacy (pre-3.0) error numbers to ANSI exception classes (as described in Chapter 13).
+NOTE The array LegacyErrNumMap (in Globals) describes the mapping of legacy (pre-3.0) error numbers to ANSI exception classes (as described in Chapter 13, "Handling Exceptions").